taylahlucas/completionist/README.md

 - nodemailer
 - node-cache
 - aws-sdk/client-dynamodb
+- stripe

 ## Updating translations

 Confirm:

 - npm run generate-locale

 - Translations in categories.json must match the name of the category in camel case.

 From MonoRepo (No longer in use)
 Pull from master:

 - git submodule foreach git pull origin branch_name
   -- Need to change 'translations' back to 'Completionist-Translations'

 Update:

 - git submodule update --init --recursive --remote translations

 ## Migrating db